Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/README.md

 For the first part, is the wifi configuration.
 I never came across this procedure in Arduino, so I am curious that, what does the MAC Address actually do and why we have to configure the wifi.
 Then I found its purpose:

-  Enables internet-based functions, software updates, remote access, and integration with other devices. and the role of the MAC Address are:
+> Enables internet-based functions, software updates, remote access, and integration with other devices.

+  and the role of the MAC Address are:

-  Identification: Acts as a unique identifier for the device on networks.
+> Identification: Acts as a unique identifier for the device on networks.

-  Security: Used in MAC filtering for network access control.
+> Security: Used in MAC filtering for network access control.
+>

-  Troubleshooting: Assists in diagnosing connection issues.
+> Troubleshooting: Assists in diagnosing connection issues.
+>

-  IP Management: Can influence IP address assignment in some networks.
+>  IP Management: Can influence IP address assignment in some networks.

-In conclusion, my week was largely dedicated to setting up and exploring Proton2.
-I anticipate that my familiarity with Arduino will be an asset as I dive deeper, even as I navigate the unique aspects of the Proton platform.

 ## Reflection: